Thursday, May 10, 2012, 1-4:30pm

 Join the Staff and Friends of Poetry Northwest for some holiday literary fun, including community style poetry reading and music by the Eastside Jazz Quartet.
 The event is sponsored by the Everett Cultural Arts Commission, and is free and open to the public.
-Under the Red Umbrella, located at 1502 Rucker Avenue, Everett, offers light refreshments and a no host bar.
 The Fall-WInter 2011-12 issue will be available for sale, along with other Poetry Northwest goodies.
 Come for all or for part of the evening, as you wish!

 Brave New Books

 Novelist Peter Mountford and poet Melissa Stein read from their prizewinning debut books.

 Many thanks to our generous series sponsors, the Everett Community College Foundation and the Everett Cultural Arts Commission.

 Peter Mountford grew up in Washington, DC, apart from three years in Sri Lanka during the early stages of the Sri Lankan civil war.
 In 1999, Peter earned a BA in International Relations, and then spent two years as the token liberal at a think tank.
 For most of that time, he lived in Ecuador and wrote about Ecuador's economy.